themeselection/chameleon-bootstrap-html-admin-template-free/README.md

 ```
 git clone https://github.com/YOUR_USERNAME/chameleon-free-bootstrap-admin-template.git
 ```
+**3. Extract & Use**

 ### Gulp

+NodeJS is required be installed on your system to run node commands.
+You can download and install nodejs from this URL: https://nodejs.org/en/

 **[GulpJS](http://gulpjs.com/)** is a JavaScipt task runner.
 In one word: automation.
 The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc...

 - Install gulp globally with ``` npm install gulp-cli -g```